magneticio/vamp.io/content/documentation/tutorials/smarter-releasing-on-kubernetes.md

 ## Canary release

 The MVP store front is "good enough" but our hister customers are always looking for something new.

-I prepartion for the version 2.0 store front, the DevOps team want to **release a new version of the sava-product service and canary test it in production**.
+In prepartion for the version 2.0 store front, the DevOps team want to **release a new version of the sava-product service and canary test it in production**.

 To **deploy the new version of sava-product** (v2.0.1):